 Initial testing is done using a disposable single or multi-test device.
-These devices deposit a small amount of allergen by gently pricking the surface of the skin.
+These devices deposit a small amount of each allergen by gently pricking the surface of the skin.
 This is known as a skin prick test.
-Any discomfort experienced is minimal and in many cases there is no discomfort noted at all.
-After 15 minutes, test results are “read”.
-A positive test looks like a small red bump on the skin, similar to a mosquito bite and may be itchy.
-It is measured by the nurse performing the test and recorded for interpretation by the physician.
+Any discomfort experienced is minimal and in many cases, there is no discomfort noted at all.
+After 15 minutes, test results are ready.
+A positive test looks like a small red bump on the skin, like a mosquito bite and may be itchy.
+It is measured by the nurse performing the test and recorded for interpretation by your allergy physician.

 For non-food allergy testing, the physician often asks for a second test to be performed using the allergens that were found to be negative during the first test.
 This is done using a needle to inject a small amount of allergen between the layers of the skin on the upper arm, and is known as an intradermal test.
 After 15 minutes, test results are “read” using the same process performed following the skin prick test.

 Allergy Patch Testing